Table of Contents

 Q:- First understand, What is current?

-Ans:-When we connect a wire with a battery than current flow, so actually we create a potential difference between wire so electric charge starts to flow.
+Ans:- When we connect a wire with a battery then the current flows, so actually we create a potential difference between wires so electric charge starts to flow.

 Direction of flow of electron and current

-• The direction of current (I) is +ve → -ve terminal of battery mean the higher potential to lower potential.
+The direction of current (I) is the +ve → -ve terminal of the battery meaning the higher potential to lower potential.

 The SI unit of electric current is⟶ Ampere(A)